cabematthews/cabematthews.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I studied Physics at The University of Texas, and I earned an MDiv from The Seattle School of Theology and Psychology.
-Then I took a ThM from Perkins School of Theology at Southern Methodist University.
-I am the Pastor of Campus Discipleship at The Woodlands Methodist Church.
-I'm married to Stephanie and the proud father of two.
+I am interested in topics in philosophical theology like freedom and grace, providence, epistemology of theology, and divine agency and action.
+I love The Woodlands Methodist Church, where I am blessed to serve as a pastor on our discipleship team.
+Even more than that, I love being married to Stephanie and being the dad to our two kids.